emilymcdaniel/PyBer_Analysis/README.md

 2. Consider why urban drivers are willing to make trips for less fares per trip.
 Pull data to determine:
    - Whether drivers complete multiple trips simultaneously
    - How many trips each driver completes, on average, per day.
-   - How does time of day or time of week impact?
+   - How does time of day or time of week impact your interest in accepting requests?
 3. Examine needs of rural areas.
    - Do rural trips typically originate and end at common locations?
    - What is the demographic of customers who currently use PyBer in rural areas?